clojusc/clj-blogger/README.md

 You mileage may vary.
 That being said, if there's something you'd like to see added, feel free to open a ticket or even submit a pull request :-)

+#### Supported API Calls

 Here are the API functions that have been implemented:

 * `get-blog`
 * `get-pageviews`
 * `get-posts`

+#### Supported Utility functions

+Processing previously exported Blogger data with `clojusc.blogger.xml.parser.export`:

+* `print-entry-ids` - display the ids for all exported data with the `<entry>` XML tag (posts, comments, layout, the blog itself, etc.)
+* `print-post-ids` - display just the ids for the `<entry>` elements whose ids match the Blogger post id format
+* `get-post-ids` - same as above, but returns a lazy sequence of post ids instead of printing them
+* `get-entry` - given 1) XML data that has been processed by `clojure.zip/xml-zip` and 2) a Blogger `<entry>` id, get the entry and all it's child XML nodes; returns a parsed collection that may be used by any of the `extract-*` utility functions
+* `get-posts` - given XML data that has been processed by `clojure.zip/xml-zip`, returns a lazy sequence of parsed XML entries of blog posts
+* `extract-xml-text`, `extract-attrs`, `extract-draft-bool`, `extract-author`, `extract-tags`, `extract-url`, `extract-post` - given a parsed collection (e.g., as returned by `get-entry`) and potentially additional parameters, extract the desired data.
+In the cases of `extract-author` and `extract-post`, a hash-map is returned that represents the node's children; all others return just the data itself.
+* `extract-posts` - given XML data that has been processed by `clojure.zip/xml-zip`, return a lazy sequence of blog post hash-map data

+For example usage, see the unit tests in the `clojusc.blogger.test.xml.parser.export` namespace.

+#### Unsupported API Calls

 These are the ones remaining: